tsipaak/genius-homework-1/README.md

 The site is still under development.

 <h3>🛠️ Functionality</h3>
-- 📱 The website is adapted using Mobile-First technology.
+- 📱 The website is adapted using Mobile-First technology. <br>
 <!-- - 🖼️ All images are optimized for Retina displays. -->
-- 🧩 BEM methodology is employed for class naming.
+- 🧩 BEM methodology is employed for class naming. <br>
-- ✅ Form validation is implemented in HTML using regular expressions.
+- ✅ Form validation is implemented in HTML using regular expressions. <br>
-- 🌟 All icons are optimized through SVGOMG and added to an SVG sprite.
+- 🌟 All icons are optimized through SVGOMG and added to an SVG sprite. <br>

 <h3>📝 To Do</h3>
 - 🍔 Implement a burger menu for optimal navigation on mobile screens. <br>